pryv/dev-site/source/guides/consent.md

 **Pryv.io Data Model** is summarized in [this video](https://www.youtube.com/watch?v=zl9RTf6JTps).
 To learn how to model your data into streams and events, you can check our [tech guide](https://api.pryv.com/guides/data-modelling/) on data modelling.

+### Web app examples

+You can found our sample web apps in our [Github repository](https://github.com/pryv/app-web-examples).